ljw1004/csharpspec/csharp/classes.md

 Note that the syntax for accessing elements of the `BitArray` is precisely the same as for a `bool[]`.

 The following example shows a 26 * 10 grid class that has an indexer with two parameters.
-The first parameter is required to be an upper- or lowercase letter in the range A–Z, and the second is required to be an integer in the range 0–9.
+The first parameter is required to be an upper- or lowercase letter in the range A-Z, and the second is required to be an integer in the range 0-9.

 ```csharp
 using System;